-If you make changes to squid.conf or later reconfigure SquidGuard, you can run a reconfigure:
+When you make changes to squid.conf, you can run a reconfigure:

-You can view squid activity on an Ubuntu installation at /var/log/squid3/access.log.
+You can view Squid activity by viewing access.log.
 If configured for native format, each line will be written as shown below.
 Further information on the log format can be found here.